vuongducphuong/documentation/content/applications/services/helpdesk/overview/receiving_tickets.rst

 Customize the live chat channel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When an individual channel is clicked on the :guilabel:`Website Live Chat Channels` dashboard, Odoo
+When an individual channel is clicked on the :guilabel:`Website Live Chat Channels` dashboard, Leansoft
 directs the page to the channel form.
 From there, the :guilabel:`Channel Name` can be edited,
 however Leansoft names this to match the *Helpdesk* team's kanban pipeline, by default.